 Stories that feel good and nice that propel us forward in an empowering sort of way.
 And stories that feel stressful and heavy that hold us back and keep us stuck.

 Stories about who we are and who we aren’t.
 Stories about the people we meet, the things they say and what they might think about us.
 Stories about the relationships we’re in, the jobs we do, our health and our wealth.
 Stories give sense and meaning to this vast, raw world.

-But the thing about stories - whether they’re nice stories or stressful stories - is that they are, in the end, all stories.
+But the thing about stories - whether they look like nice stories or stressful stories - is that they are, in the end, all stories.
 Not one of them holds more truth than another.
 When you wake up and see a miserable, rainy day, I’m waking up and thanking the heavens for giving me that divine sound of pitter pattering raindrops on the skylights.
-When you launch a programme that fails and tell yourself you’re not good enough, I see a person who’s one failure closer to success.

 The reality you live in is created, 100%, by your thoughts.
 The raw material of the world comes in through your senses and you mould and squish it into stories that help you give it some meaning.
 Your stories are different from other people’s stories.

 We’re all waking up to different realities.

 When you really see that this is the case - that everything you’re experiencing is just the thick fog of a story, a possibility opens up.
 A place where you can step back and view the fog from behind and see it for what it is: Weather passing through.